-Together with the government and civil society, the United States will work to strengthen democratic governance, accountability, and transparency.
+Working with the government and civil society, the United States will work to strengthen democratic governance, accountability, and transparency while underlining our strong support for adherence to internationally recognized human rights standards.
 Our focus remains on strengthening the government's capacity to deliver high-quality services, particularly in health and education.
 The COVID-19 pandemic exposed major weaknesses in Kyrgyz health systems, and we will use the lessons learned to shore up public health institutions.
 Extensive programmatic support and training in disease prevention, surveillance, and treatment will contribute to an enhanced ability to manage future regional and global public health threats and crises.